link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 Excess requests are either queued (thereby delayed) or discarded, rendering it an inherently straightforward and cost-effective strategy for implementation.

-However, its primary function is to smooth out traffic bursts.
+Its primary function is to smooth out traffic bursts.
 Consequently, discarding or delaying excessive traffic can significantly **degrade the user experience**.
-Therefore,
-it is not an ideal choice for applications that frequently encounter bursts of traffic, such as online gaming services.
+Therefore, it is not an ideal choice for applications that frequently encounter bursts of traffic, such as online gaming services.

 ## Token Bucket